Pamela Joy (PJ) Mariano Capistrano

 Publications

-Forthcoming publications:Rowena Azada-Palacios and Pamela Joy Mariano Capistrano, "Loób, kapwa and educational attunement: Reimagining relationality in the classroom," chapter submission for the book by Nuraan Davids and Samuel Mendonça (eds.), Teaching Ethically in the Global South (Routledge).This section is still under construction.
-In the meantime, feel free to send me an email.
+Forthcoming publications:(forthcoming 2026) Kelly Agra, Christine Tan, and Pamela Joy (PJ) Mariano Capistrano, "Philosophical (Mis)education as Deliberate Structural Injustice," chapter in Structural Injustice in Philosophy, Maeve McKeown, Milana Kostik, Seunghyun Son (eds.), Bloomsbury Academic.Rowena Azada-Palacios and Pamela Joy Mariano Capistrano, "Loób, kapwa and educational attunement: Reimagining relationality in the classroom," chapter submission for the book by Nuraan Davids and Samuel Mendonça (eds.), Teaching Ethically in the Global South Routledge.Feel free to send me an email.

 Upcoming and Recent Conferences, Presentations, Public Lectures